Manufacture Your Day by KNOWING THAT YOU DON’T NEED A TITLE TO BE A LEADER

 It is never about the title.
 The title gives only authority.
 That’s it.
 Simply ask yourself: “Would people truly follow my lead if I wouldn’t have a title?”

-Here are a few simple ways to demonstrate Leadership:
+Here are a few simple way to demonstrate leadership:

 - Say “hello, please and thank you.”

-- Stay calm when you feel like screaming.
+- Stay calm even when you feel like screaming.

 - Demonstrate respect at all times.

 - Listen without interrupting people.

 - Hold the door open for the person behind you when you enter a coffee shop.

 - Return your shopping cart.